Thuringia: Agriculture and forestry

 Agriculture and forestry have declined in importance over the decades.
 Nevertheless, they are more important than in most other areas of Germany, especially within rural regions.
 54% of Thuringia's territory is in agricultural use.
 The fertile basins such as the large Thuringian Basin or the smaller Goldene Aue, Orlasenke and Osterland are in intensive use for growing cereals, vegetables, fruits and energy crops.
 Important products are apples, strawberries, cherries and plums in the fruit sector, cabbage, potatoes, cauliflower, tomatoes (grown in greenhouses), onions, cucumbers and asparagus in the vegetable sector, as well as maize, rapeseed, wheat, barley and sugar beets in the crop sector.

-Meat production and processing is also an important activity, with swine, cattle, chickens and turkeys in focus.
+Meat production and processing is also an important activity, with pigs, cattle, chickens and turkeys in focus.
 Furthermore, there are many milk and cheese producers, as well as laying hens.
 Trout and carp are traditionally bred in aquaculture in many villages.

 Most agricultural enterprises are large cooperatives, founded as Landwirtschaftliche Produktionsgenossenschaft during the GDR period, and meat producers are part of multinational companies.
 Traditional private peasant agriculture is an exception, as is organic farming.

 Thuringia's only wine-growing district is around Bad Sulza north of Weimar and Jena along the Ilm and Saale valley.
 Its production is marketed as Saale-Unstrut wines.

 Forestry plays an important role in Thuringia because 32% of the Thuringian territory is forested.
 The most common trees are spruce, pine and beech.
 There are many wood and pulp-paper factories near the forested areas.